 - Fouling – If the fluids are not clean, they can deposit harmful residues on the plates, blocking the flow of fluids.

 If left unchecked, a blockage can cause severe damage to the unit and lead to costly repairs and disruption to your process.
-Read more about how to keep plate heat exchangers running at their best.
+Read more about how to keep plate exchangers running at their best.

 Four Tips to Help Prevent a Blocked Plate Heat Exchanger